sanjeevai/ML-Capstone/report.md

 1. Graduation rate, and
 2. Retention rate

 Both are continuous variable so this is a regression task.
 We will train same regression models for both target variables but the final model will be chosen based on the `r2_score`.
-It may be the case that one model works good for graduation rate and some other works good for retention rate.
+It may be the case that one model performs better for graduation rate and another for retention rate.

 ### Metrics